MURI

 Sound 8

-If you remember the classic DOS era platformers such as Duke Nukem, Commander Keen and Bio Menace then you will love Muri.
-Everything from the visuals and sound right down to the frame rate is a homage to these early titles.
-It is rare to see a title embrace these kinds of limitations so faithfully and still manage to deliver an entertaining experience.
+If you remember the classic DOS-era platformers such as Duke Nukem, Commander Keen, and Bio Menace, then you will love Muri.
+Everything from the visuals and sound to the frame rate is an homage to these early titles.
+It is rare to see a title embrace these kinds of limitations so faithfully and still manage to deliver an entertaining experience, so if you are nostalgic about that era, Muri is worth checking out.

-Gameplay: Perfectly captures the run-and-gun platforming feel of a DOS era title.
+Gameplay: Muri perfectly captures the run-and-gun platforming feel of a DOS-era title.

 Summary 8.0 Great